-In 2009, like many people, I fell victim to “downsizing,” and found myself unemployed for 7 months.
+I soon found myself being escorted from the building, and once again out of a job.
+This time, however, my unemployment lasted a whopping 7 months.
 During that time, I diligently applied to over 200 positions ranging in pay from $9/hr to $30/hr.
-With the job market how it was at the time, I was only able to get about 15 interviews.
-Out of those 15 interviews, I was only offered one position with a company that provided no benefits, no sick pay, no vacation, and paid 25% less than I had been making.
+With jobs scarce and applicants saturating the market, I was only able to land about 15 interviews.
+Of those 15 interviews, I was offered only one position with a company that provided no benefits, no sick pay, no vacation, and paid 25% less than I had been making.
+I took that job.

 A year later, I’m still working for that same company; barely making ends meet and hoping that I never have the need to visit a doctor.
 From what I still see on the job boards, not much has changed in the job market.
 So for now, I’m kinda stuck here.